-Environmental impacts: Water pollution
+Water pollution

-In order to quantify and value the costs to society caused by emissions to water, inorganic and organic pollutants as well as nutrient discharges are taken into account.
-The latter includes nitrogen and phosphorus.
+In order to quantify and value the costs to society caused by emissions to water, inorganic and organic pollutants as well as nutrient discharges to water are taken into account.
+For nutrient discharges, nitrogen and phosphorus are considered.
 For all other discharges, sixteen main pollutants are covered such as arsenic or mercury.
-Emitting these pollutants reduces the water quality and affects livestock and water consumers.
-This leads to various impacts on people such as human health, loss in recreation, changes to property values, or reduction of fish stocks.
+Emitting these pollutants reduces the water quality affecting livestock and water consumers.
+This leads to various impacts on people such as human health, loss in recreation, changes of property values, or reduction of fish stocks.